The Midterms Could Permanently Change North Carolina Politics

 Not since a 1970 rewrite of the state constitution have there been so many amendments on the ballot.
 In order, they proceed more or less from least to most controversial.
 The first guarantees the right to hunt and fish.
 The second is a victims’-rights provision, based on the “Marsy’s Law” codified by several other states.
 The third caps the state income tax at 7 percent, a reduction from the current 10 percent.
 The fourth requires a photo ID to vote, resurrecting a provision of a voting law that was struck down by federal courts.
 The fifth moves most of the power to fill state judicial vacancies from the governor to the legislature.
 The sixth reconfigures the state ethics and election board, changing the structure and taking appointment power away from the governor.

 “These amendments are an example of the way good governance should work.
 You want to govern based on what the people want,” Senator Paul Newton, a Republican from Mount Pleasant, near Charlotte, told me.
-“Really I think we’re trying to do our duty as legislators to let the public decide.
+“Really, I think we’re trying to do our duty as legislators to let the public decide.
 They may reject all or some of these amendments.
-They may embrace all of them, but we'll never know unless the public votes.”
+They may embrace all of them, but we’ll never know unless the public votes.”

 Democrats see something far more nefarious at work.

-“North Carolina Republicans put a number of misleading constitutional amendments on the ballot and tried to rig the Supreme Court race because they are afraid of losing power this November and losing their supermajority in the legislature,” says Robert Howard, a spokesman for the North Carolina Democratic Party.
+“North Carolina Republicans put a number of misleading constitutional amendments on the ballot and tried to rig the supreme-court race because they are afraid of losing power this November and losing their supermajority in the legislature,” says Robert Howard, a spokesman for the North Carolina Democratic Party.

 Judge Holt’s ruling against the General Assembly in the Anglin case was no great shock.
 Not only did it seem dubious that the legislature could change the rules after the ballot was set, but judges have repeatedly blocked legislation passed by Republican lawmakers over the past eight years.
 In fact, the courtroom seems to be one of the few places North Carolina Democrats can come out on top.